 Choose fields : Allows you to turn on or off fields that appear on the card.
 This is useful for cards that have many fields, possibly hundreds, where you only need access to some of them.

 Error handling: Gives access to error options such as automatic retry or running an error handling Flow when the card fails.
-See Set error handling.
+See Set error handling for cards in Flows.